MaterDev/JSReact_comic-panelist/README.md

 ### Utility Scripts

-- `node scripts/sync-roadmap.js` - Synchronizes the roadmap with GitHub Projects
+- `npm run sync-roadmap` - Synchronizes the roadmap with GitHub Projects
+- `npm run sync-roadmap:test` - Runs the sync with a test roadmap file
+- `npm run sync-roadmap -- --path=./path/to/roadmap.md` - Runs the sync with a custom roadmap file
 - `node scripts/get-project-fields.js` - Retrieves field IDs from GitHub Projects

 ## License